-Look at the Navan form
+Look at the Navan Form

 There are few racecourses which match up to the Cheltenham Festival regarding their toughness.
 However, the Irish Navan Racecourse is similarly tricky, on the same level as the Cheltenham racecourse.
 Most of the jockeys and horses who have made it through the Navan stand a great chance at the Cheltenham festival.
-Look at a list of winners in the last five Navan matches, and note them down - the are the most likely to perform well.
+Look at a list of winners in the last five Navan matches, and note them down - they are the most likely to perform well.

-Don't get carried away on Day One
+Don't Get Carried Away on Day One

 Don't put all your eggs in one basket - or make all your bets in one race.
 When bettors get overexcited about the races, is when mistakes are likely to happen, and their cash doesn't last very long.
-Keen an eye on your stake money, and avoid draining cash for the rest of the races.
+Keep an eye on your stake money, and avoid draining cash for the rest of the races.
 Keep in mind the race is a marathon and not a one-day sprint.

 'No Runner No Bet' Betting Tips

 So many horses are entered in very many races at the festival - and not all of them are going to run.
-This means, you could stand to lose your stake if your horse does not run in the race you thought it would.
+This means you could stand to lose your stake if your horse does not run in the race you thought it would.
 However, you can get refunded if the place your bet with the 'no runner no bet' option, which cancels your bet and returns your money if your horse ends up not running in the race.
 Unfortunately, this option is not available in all the races and at all bookmakers.
 Check for it before betting on the Cheltenham Festival.

 Make Bets in the Morning

 You can always get better odds on the selection by betting earlier in the day with the bookmaker offering the best odds.
 Most bookmakers offer the best value for money in the morning, as this is the most competitive time for bettors looking to make a stake.
-Typical morning offers might be money back specials and the best price guaranteed.
+Typical morning offers might be money-back specials and the best price guaranteed.
 If you get the best price guaranteed, you could win bigger if the bet drifts on track.

 Betting in the Without Markets